glouppe/info8006-introduction-to-ai/lecture1.md

     return program
 ```

+- Rules provide a way to *compress* the function table.
+    - Example (autonomous car): If a car in front of you slow down, you should break.
+The color and model of the car, the music on the radio or the weather are all irrelevant.
-- Simple reflex agents are simple but they turn out to have limited intelligence.
+- Simple reflex agents are simple but they turn out to have *limited intelligence*.
 - They can only work in a *Markovian* environment, that is if the correct decision can be made on the basis of only the current percept.
 In other words, if the environment is fully observable.

 ---